Afsha22/Walmart-Data-Analysis/README.md

-# Data Analytics Portfolio Project — Python & SQL (Step-by-Step)
+# Data Analytics Portfolio Project

 ## Project Overview
 This project demonstrates a complete data analytics workflow using **Python** and **SQL**.
 The goal is to extract, clean, analyze, and visualize data to generate actionable business insights.